auth-global/self-documenting-cryptography/README.md

 Maybe someday humanity will even see low-level cryptographic hash functions designed to maximize the minimum obfuscation overhead, thus maximizing the cryptoacoustic potential of that specific hash function.

 [^steampunk]:
     If this metaphor is taken a bit too literally, it does have a subtle but undeniably steampunk vibe.
 Analog audio introduces noise, but inputs to a cryptographic hash function are noise-intolerant.
+This kind of fundamental incompatibility is rarely a problem in a steampunk storyline.

-Digital audio requires electronics that can operate much faster than electromechanical switches, so why would the Cryptoacoustic Enigma Machine still be using rotors?
+    On the other hand, digital audio requires electronics that can operate much faster than electromechanical switches, so why would the Cryptoacoustic Enigma Machine still be using rotors?

-    On the other hand, a mechanical "cryptoacoustic" enigma machine based off of teletype terminals might be sort-of viable, at least by the standards of decades gone by.
+    On the other hand, a non-aural mechanical "cryptoacoustic" enigma machine based off of teletype terminals or punched tape might be sort-of viable, at least by the standards of decades gone by.
 But that's not as memorable a metaphor.

+[^tipline]:
+    Of course, I would recommend your tipline consist of a website and/or email address, not (just) a telephone answering machine.
+Also, you might not want to advertise the tipline directly, because a G3P deployment can be very difficult to change.
+Thus it may be sensible to provide a URI to further documentation, and then advertise your counterintelligence tipline at that URI.
+In any case, a URI for more complete and detailed documentation is highly recommended.

 [^replaying_hashes]: Depending upon how a hash is intended to be used, it may or may not be possible to replay it as an authentication credential.
 I assume that if one knows where to replay the hash, one knows where to report it stolen, which doesn't really pose a problem for our slogan of _traceable-or-useless_.